How Does Nursing Accreditation Work? And Which Accreditor Is Best?

 • Student Outcomes: ACEN evaluates graduate outcomes in several ways, including an annual assessment of licensure exam pass rates.
 Programs must have at least an 80% pass rate or an above-average pass rate for the program type.

-The standards above help ACEN evaluate programs and grant accreditation to deserving nursing schools.
+The standards above help ACEN evaluate programs and grant accreditation.

 Commission on Collegiate Nursing Education